 - Cramming vs. spaced repetition: When to use which method to learn Chinese

-- Learning Chinese as an introverted student
+- 8 tips for learning Chinese as an introverted student

 - Learning to unicycle, learning anatomy and learning Chinese